 Virgin Hotels Las Vegas, at the site of the former Hard Rock Hotel & Casino, debuted in March 2021 after a complete renovation overhaul.
-It’s hip and upbeat, with plenty of on-site dining, plus a casino and multiple outdoor pools… and room rates don’t include any extra resort fees for things like Wi-Fi, self-parking, and use of the fitness center that are so prevalent at other Las Vegas resorts.
+It’s hip and upbeat, with plenty of on-site dining, plus a casino and multiple outdoor pools.
+Self-parking and valet parking are both free for guests at this hotel just off the Strip, and you can even travel with Fido if the mood strikes, as dog-friendly rooms are available.

 To boot, this property is part of the Curio Collection by Hilton, so you can use your Hilton Honors points to stay here and benefit from other perks depending on your membership level.

-Here’s a peek inside this affordable new Las Vegas hotel with the sleek desert vibe.
+Here’s a peek inside this affordable Las Vegas hotel with a sleek desert vibe.

 Rooms Are Modern With A Few Quirks